csskfulton/CrimeLady-Philly/README.md

 # CrimeLady-Philly
-An Alexa App &amp; API, updating users of local district news such as, missing persons, shootings, assasults, etc.
+An Alexa App & API, updating users of local district news such as, missing persons, shootings, assaults, etc.